DaltonHayward/Forum-App/README.md

-This was made using React, CSS, and NodeJS.
+This was made using React, CSS, NodeJS, and Docker.

 Spent around a weeks working on it for a university project.